Table of Contents

 - Frequent water-logs.
 Potted orchids require good quality mix, which must be replaced yearly to ensure proper nutrient availability and improve water holding capacity.
 Besides improper drainage, water-logging generally occurs when the soil has been used for too long.
 It harms the roots as they can rot and trigger fungal diseases.

 Do you notice your orchids experience one of the two or maybe both of the characteristics above?
 Well, maybe it is time to repot your plants!
-Below are the step-by-step to easily repot your orchids.
-Check them out!

 - Pick the right pot.
 Small and transparent materials with drainage holes are the best.